IAEF Summit 2026 · Cape Town, South Africa

 More than 60 percent of Africa's population is below age 25, making education-to-work pathways decisive for growth and stability.
 Capacity building must be outcomes-oriented and measurement-driven, not seat-time driven.
 This is the premise of the Corridor.

-Proof institutions already operating: The IIT Madras Zanzibar Campus and the NFSU Uganda Campus give the HCC immediate institutional credibility, converting the corridor concept into visible, operating precedent from day one.
+Two operating campuses give the HCC immediate institutional credibility, converting the corridor concept into visible, working precedent from day one.

 60%